aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/100_addons/050-argocd-selfmanaged.md

 ---
-title: "Self-Manage ArgoCD as an Addon"
+title: "Self-Manage Argo CD as an Addon"
 weight: 50
 ---